Effects of Benzodiazepine Use: Short-Term, Long-Term, Side Effects, and Treatment

 Additionally, preliminary research indicates an association between long-term benzodiazepine use and an increased risk of Alzheimer’s disease.8

-People taking benzodiazepines will typically develop tolerance to the drug over time 1.
-As tolerance grows, it takes greater amounts of the drug to achieve the same effect as a smaller dose previously did.
+People taking benzodiazepines will typically develop tolerances to the drugs over time.1 As tolerance grows, it takes greater amounts of the drug to achieve the same effect as a smaller dose previously did.
 This tolerance can occur quickly in some people and contributes significantly to the development of physical dependence.

-Some cases of benzodiazepine dependence have been shown to occur in as little as four weeks 1.
-In addition to tolerance, certain factors – such as the potency of the drug, duration of use, and does – influence the development of physical and psychological dependence 1.
+Some cases of benzodiazepine dependence have been shown to occur in as little as four weeks.1 In addition to tolerance, certain factors—such as the potency of the drug and the duration of its use—influence the development of physical and psychological dependence.1

-Dependence does not necessarily equate to addiction; however, as dependence takes to hold the risk of addiction increases.
-You may be developing an addiction if you begin exhibiting the following behaviors 9:
+Dependence does not necessarily equate to addiction; however, as dependence takes hold, the risk of addiction increases.
+You may be developing an addiction if you begin exhibiting the following behaviors:9

-- Taking more of the drug than prescribed by your doctor.
+- Taking more of the drug than was prescribed by your doctor.

 - Taking your benzodiazepine in combination with other drugs, especially alcohol, despite dangers.

-- Taking the drug in a hazardous situation, such as driving a car.
+- Taking the drug in a hazardous situation, such as when driving a car.

 - Spending a great deal of time thinking about using and acquiring the drug.